-Planning chaotic trips from bustling airports like JFK is often a juggling act of layovers, tight schedules, and far more luggage than you could ever need, now with the added variables of temperature monitoring, social distancing, and other safety measures.
-Sound stressful?
+Planning chaotic trips from bustling airports like JFK is often a juggling act of layovers, tight schedules, and far more luggage than you could ever need.
+Sounds stressful?
 Just wait until you’re in the thick of it and you realize you still need to get through security and board the plane.

-To get to Myrtle Beach, check out the deals with Allegiant, which flies direct to the South Carolina locale.
-Depending on when you go, you can pick up a few bargain-priced $75 tickets, which help offset the cost of all the tempting attractions at the beach.
+To get to Myrtle Beach, check out seasonal service with Allegiant, which flies direct to the South Carolina locale.
+Depending on when you go, you can pick up a few bargain-priced $64 tickets, which help offset the cost of all the tempting attractions at the beach.
 After all, Myrtle Beach is 100-percent a vacation destination.
 Whether you explore the 60 miles of coastline or book a trip around a local destination, you’ll love the chance to soak in the sunshine down south.

 Maybe it’s the siren song of warmer weather that lures Hudson Valleyites to Florida, or maybe it’s the fact that there’s just so much to do in the Sunshine State.
 Either way, there are quite a number of ways to get there from SWF.

-If you’re looking to fly south, use Allegiant for trips to Orlando (SFB), Punta Gorda (PGD), or St. Pete / Clearwater / Tampa (PIE).
-One-way prices begin around $70 for Orlando and $56 for Punta Gorda.
+If you’re looking to fly south, use Allegiant for trips to Orlando (SFB), Punta Gorda / Fort Myers (PGD), or St. Pete / Clearwater / Tampa (PIE).
+One-way prices begin around $100 for Orlando and $70 for Punta Gorda.
 Whether you are visiting family or traveling for work, these flights are the cheapest and safest local options around to get to Florida.
-Additionally starting June 13, 2021, Destin (VPS) will be an available destination with fares as low as $59 each way.